Dana-Farber strongly encourages all patients to get vaccinated for COVID-19 to protect themselves from serious infection of the virus.

 [For the latest information about COVID-19 vaccines, visit the U.S. Centers for Disease Control and Prevention website.]

-The current hope is that most oncology patients on active treatment will be able to receive the COVID-19 vaccine.
-Based on evidence from flu vaccinations, the data suggests that patients with cancer would be able to mount some level of protective immune response, though a number of factors may affect the level of response.
+The National Comprehensive Cancer Network, an alliance of 31 leading cancer centers across the U.S., recommends that all oncology patients currently in treatment receive the COVID-19 vaccine, and that their caregivers and household members should be immunized as well.
+Based on evidence from flu vaccinations, the data suggest that patients with cancer would be able to mount some level of protective immune response, though a number of factors may affect the level of response.
 Additional research on effectiveness and safety for these patients is ongoing.

 If you have specific questions regarding any vaccine, specifically in regard to how it pertains to your cancer care, be sure to speak with your care team.

 Can I spread COVID-19 to someone else if I’ve received a vaccine?